-Always maintain a safe distance from the vehicle in front of you.
+Anti-lock brake system is not designed to shorten the stopping distance: Always drive at the moderate speed and maintain a safe distance from the vehicle in front of you.
 Compared with vehicles not fitted with an anti-lock brake system, your vehicle may require a longer stopping distance in the following cases:

-- Driving on rough, gravel or snow-covered roads. - Driving with tire chains installed. - Driving on roads where the road surface is pitted or has other differences in surface height.
+- Driving on rough, gravel or snowcovered roads. - Driving with tire chains installed. - Driving over the steps such as the joints on the road - Driving on roads where the road surface is pitted or has other differences in surface height.